rbutleriii/Clinotator/README.md

 # Clinotator
 ## Synopsis
-## Note: Clinotator is currently down, as the ClinVar data at NCBI has changed format.
-Currently working on a fix.
+### Note: Clinotator v1.4.0 represents a major change for the new xml structure of ClinVar.
+Several options and descriptions may have changed below.
 ### Clinical interpretation of ambiguous ClinVar annotations

 This project takes variants as input and queries NCBI eutilities to generate ClinVar Variation Report<sup>1</sup> scoring metrics.
 The overall goal is to generate annotations of use for given batches of variants to inform clinical interpretation.
 The metrics include: